PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 ```

 ## DESCRIPTION
-The Register-PSResourceRepository cmdlet replaces the Register-PSRepository from V2.
-It registers a repository for PowerShell modules.
-The repository is registered to the current user's scope and does not have a system-wide scope.
+The Register-PSResourceRepository cmdlet registers a repository for PowerShell resources.

 ## EXAMPLES
-These examples assume that the repository we attempt to reigster are not already registered for the current user.
+These examples assume that the repository we attempt to reigster is not already registered on the user's machine.
 ### Example 1
 ```
 PS C:\> Register-PSResourceRepository -Name "PoshTestGallery" -URL "https://www.powershellgallery.com/api/v2"